Jeff Bezos invests in nuclear fusion firm’s $65m Series E

-Through his investment fund, Bezos Expeditions, Amazon CEO Jeff Bezos has returned to invest in Vancouver’s General Fusion once again.
+Through his investment fund, Bezos Expeditions, Amazon CEO Jeff Bezos has backed Vancouver’s General Fusion once again.

-Billionaire Amazon CEO Jeff Bezos has backed Canadian start-up General Fusion, a business that is developing a fusion power device based on magnetised target fusion (MTF).
+Billionaire Amazon CEO Jeff Bezos has backed Canadian start-up General Fusion, a business that is aiming to develop a fusion power device based on magnetised target fusion (MTF).

-General Fusion made the announcement on 16 December, and while Bezos was an investor in the latest funding round through Bezos Expeditions, the Series E was led by Singapore’s Temasek.
+General Fusion made the announcement earlier this week (16 December), and while Bezos was an investor in the funding round through Bezos Expeditions, the $65m Series E was led by Singapore’s Temasek.

-Other investors in the Series E include the DLF Group, Gimv, 12BF Global Ventures, Disruptive Technology Advisers and Hatch, as well as several individual impact investors.
+Other investors in the Series E round include the DLF Group, Gimv, I2BF Global Ventures, Disruptive Technology Advisers and Hatch, as well as several individual investors.

 Further investment

-The Vancouver-headquartered business also announced that it has secured $38m in funding from Canada’s Strategic Innovation Fund.
+Vancouver-headquartered General Fusion also announced that it has secured $38m in funding from Canada’s Strategic Innovation Fund.

-Both funding boosts will enable the nuclear fusion business to formally launch its programme to design, construct and subsequently operate its first fusion demonstration plant.
+Both funding boosts will enable the nuclear fusion business to formally launch its programme to design, construct and subsequently operate its first fusion demonstration plant, it said.

-To date, General Fusion has raised more than $200m to aid the development of its practical approach to fusion energy, and while the company was established in 2002, Bezos was an early investor in the business.
+To date, General Fusion has raised more than $200m.
+The company was established in 2002 and Bezos was an early investor in the business.

 General Fusion CEO Christofer Mowry said: “The world is pivoting toward fusion as the necessary complement to other technologies which, collectively, will enable the carbon-free energy future we all need.